 The main effects of the changes were that where:

-- a residence is only eligible for relief for a year can is only eligible for relief for a year if it is located in a territory in which the individual is not resident (see CG64577) if an additional day count test is met (see CG64582).
+- a residence is only eligible for relief for a year if it is located in a territory in which the individual is not resident (see CG64577) if an additional day count test is met (see CG64582).

 - a person is within the charge to non-resident Capital Gains Tax (NRCGT) the nomination can be made in the NRCGT Return.